vibbits/nextflow-workshop/docs/nextflow/building_blocks.md

 ---

 A script, as part of the process, can be written in any language (bash, Python, Perl, Ruby, etc.).
 This allows to add self-written scripts in the pipeline.
 The script can be written in the process itself, or can be present as a script in another folder and is run from the process here.
+An example can be found in `exercises/01_building_blocks/hellofrompython.nf`.

 ```
 #!/usr/bin/env nextflow